dagl200/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 Often the answer to this question defines whether you will run Unleash in a hosted, or self-hosted fashion.

-Many customers prefer a hosted solution if their security policy will allow it because it reduces overhead on SRE teams and infrastructure.
+Many customers prefer a hosted solution if their security policy allows it because it reduces overhead on SRE teams and infrastructure.
 Unleash offers a single-tenant hosted solution, so even security-conscious customers can sometimes opt for a hosted solution.

 If that is not an option, Unleash instances need to be managed by customer SRE / DevOps teams.
 If this is the direction you are going, you should plan for it in this phase of the project.